 3. Hot spa of bubbling water or a hot bath or hot shower.
 It does not last long but it is the only thing that works for me when I am at my wits end and have already taken pain killers and they are not working.

-4. Connecting with others who have fibromyalgia on facebook and through their blogs is a great source of distraction.
+4. Connecting with others who have fibromyalgia on facebook and twitter and through their blogs is a great source of distraction.
 When I am on the computer I tend to be in my brain and not in my body which means I am not focusing on pain.

 5. Taking a constant minimum painkiller helps reduce the pain levels a little.